 - Low (500mb bandwidth, 100mb disk space) £150 + VAT

 - Medium (2gb bandwidth, 250mb disk space) £200 + VAT

 - High (5gb bandwidth, 1gb disk space) £250 + VAT

-- Then each additional 1gb disk space £25 + VAT
+- Then each additional 1gb disk space up to 10gb £25 + VAT

 - Charity rate £50 + VAT

 - Extra accounts £100 + VAT